neurodata-nomads/nomads_classifier_pipeline/README.md

   ```
   jupyter notebook --ip 0.0.0.0 --allow-root --no-browser
   ```
-4. A url that looks like the following should appear:
+4. A url that looks like the following should appear in the terminal:
   ```
   Copy/paste this URL into your browser when you connect for the first time,
    to login with a token:
    http://<host>:8888/?token=<long token>
   ```
-5. Copy URL into your browser and replace whatever is in <host> with "localhost"
+5. Copy URL into your browser and replace whatever is in ```<host>``` with ```localhost```
   ```
   http://localhost:8888/?token=....
   ```
    You should now be able to access the Nomads-Classifier jupyter notebook.

 6. In Jupyter Console, click on the file named ```Nomads-Classifier.ipynb```.
 Follow the instructions within the notebook to run the pipeline.
+     * In order to obtain your BOSS token, please refer to [Obtaining BOSS Token](#obtaining-your-boss-api-token).
+     * In order to obtain the parameters for experiments and collection, please refer to [Getting Collection and Experiment](#getting-collection-and-experiment).

-7. To get results after your pipeline is done running, press ```Ctr-C``` twice in terminal.
+8. To get results after your pipeline is done running, press ```Ctr-C``` twice in terminal.
 Type:
   ```
   cd results
   ```
-8. You are now inside the results directory and can checkout the results.
+9. You are now inside the results directory and can checkout the results.
 Since the results live in the Docker contain, If you want to move results to your computer follow instructions in this [link](https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).

   Inside the results directory, you should have NDVis_links.csv which contains links to NDVis, pickled numpy arrays of the predictions, and PyMeda HTML files.